StackVista/stackstate-docs/use/stackstate-ui/views/about_views.md

 {% hint style="success" "self-hosted info" %}

-**StackState Self-Hosted**

-Extra information for the StackState Self-Hosted product:

-Through a combination of configuration of permissions and scope, it is possible control access for specific users:
+Through a combination of configuration of permissions and scope, it is possible [control access for specific users](../../../configure/security/rbac/role_based_access_control.md):

 * Give access to a specific subset of the topology \(a so-called scope\) and allow them to create their own views.
 * Give access to specific views and disallow them to create, modify or delete views.